 We parked and walked up the path.
 On this day, the waterfall was more of a watertrickle.

 However, the waterfall’s starting point was at the top of a steep ridge, a good distance above us.
 I could imagine that after a rainfall, this waterfall would be quite impressive.
-Photos I later found online verified my guess.
+A later visit confirmed my guess.
+Take a look!

 This is the West Meade Waterfall the morning after a storm.
 Pretty impressive, yes?
 Even better, the changing seasons give this waterfall a completely different look.